5 Best Reels For Salmon Fishing: 2023 Buyers Guides

 Line Capacity Is Important

-When it comes to reel sizes it’s the line capacity of the reel that’s most important.
+When it comes to reel sizes, it’s the line capacity of the reel that is most important.

 Reel Size: River Size

-I’m not a big fan of giant reels for salmon fishing around the great lakes region and I tend to use reels suitable for the rivers that I’ll be fishing.
+I’m not a big fan of giant reels for salmon fishing.
+I use reels suitable for the rivers I’ll be fishing.

-I have caught plenty of 20lb to 35lb and even some possible 40-pound salmon on 3000 and 3500 sized reels.
-I have never had a salmon take all of my line even on a size 3000 reel.
+I have caught plenty of 20-lb to 35-lb and even some possible 40-pound salmon on 3500 and 4000 reels.
+I have never had a salmon take all of my line, even on a 3500 reel.

-When fishing salmon on some of the bigger rivers or for guys that might be fishing off the piers, the best reels for salmon are a 4000, 4500, or 5000 sized reel.
+When fishing salmon on some of the bigger rivers or for guys that might be fishing off the piers, the best salmon-sized reels are 4000, 4500, or 5000-sized reels.

 Baitcast Reels